Public Stargazing Nights

-The MPAS has a long history of introducing schools and community groups to the wonders of the night sky, and in recent years, we have endeavoured to give the public the opportunity to view these same treasures at or monthly Public Viewing Nights (PVNs).
+MPAS has a long history of introducing schools and community groups to the wonders of the night sky and we endeavour to give the public the opportunity to view these same treasures at our monthly Public Stargazing Nights.

-Held on the FIRST FRIDAY of each month at the MPAS Observation Centre (map on left sidebar), commencing at 8:00PM, these popular events are a great chance to view the Moon, planets like Venus, Mars, Jupiter and Saturn, interesting stars and clusters as well as bright satellite and Space Station passes, all with a wide array of telescopes supplied by our members.
+Held on the FIRST FRIDAY of each month at the Briars Astronomy Centre (map on left sidebar), commencing at 8pm, these popular events are a great chance to view the Moon, planets like Venus, Mars, Jupiter and Saturn, interesting stars and clusters as well as bright satellite and Space Station passes, all with a wide array of telescopes supplied by our members.

-We also show a variety of multimedia presentations to spark your interest!
+We also show a variety of multimedia presentations to spark your interest and we endeavour to answer any question in the Universe!
 Free light refreshments are supplied as well.

-These nights are held regardless of the weather, with an extended presentation if viewing is not possible.
+These family-friendly nights are held regardless of the weather, with an extended presentation if sky viewing is not possible.

-Bookings are essential as space is limited (excuse the pun), secure your spot by booking online.
+Bookings are essential as space is limited (excuse the pun), so secure your spot beforehand and pay electronically by booking online.

-Payments can be still taken at the gate but booking online is encouraged.
+Payments (cash only) can be still taken at the gate but booking online is encouraged.

 Frequently Asked Questions...